China’s tech crack down has truly reached mainstream in the US; even the Daily Show is talking about it.

 The e-CNY is arguably the largest CeFi (centralized finance, as opposed to decentralized finance or DeFi) project in the world.
 Whatever shape the e-CNY takes will largely be what the rest of China’s blockchain industry takes.
 The only thing startups and VCs can do is wait for clarity, then follow along.

 I hope this Part I of our multipart series on e-CNY gives you a solid overview of the relevant players.
-Stay tuned for Part II (Technology) and Part III (Strategic Implications) of this series in the coming weeks.
+See Part II (Technology) and Part III (Strategic Value and Implications) of this series.

 If you like what you've read, please SUBSCRIBE to the Interconnected email list.
 To read all previous posts, please check out the Archive section.
 New content will be delivered to your inbox once a week.
 Follow and interact with me on: Twitter, LinkedIn, Clubhouse (@kevinsxu).